Thursday, 19 July 2007

-We went along beside it for a time, then with some difficulty crossed underneath, only to find our road doubling back annoyingly, only a few metres from where we had been going in the opposite direction.
-Finally we crossed the Dordogne and joined the main road, just as it entered the streets of the town.
+We went along beside it for a time, then with some difficulty crossed underneath, only to find our road doubling back annoyingly, only a few metres away from where we had just come in the opposite direction.
+Finally we crossed to the right bank of the Dordogne and joined the main road as it entered the streets of the town.

 However, this did not mean that we were near the centre.
 We had first to trudge past an enormous ruined factory site, now partially reclaimed as a small tradesmen’s collective, but the good thing was that its tall stucco outer wall cast a line of shade on the footpath and gave us some relief from the hot midday sun.

 At the first roundabout there was a Camping sign pointing over the bridge, and for lack of a better idea, we followed it, although we knew from experience that we could be going on a long circuitous route, possibly kilometres out into the country.
 To our great relief we ended up back on the river, not a stone’s throw from the old bridge and directly opposite the centre of town.

 It was a municipal camping ground with huge spreading trees and hardly any grass underneath.
 We pitched our tent on dust, and Keith strung the clothesline from a tree to a post, only to be politely informed that it was across the boules court, so it had to go.

 In the office there were photos of the place under a swirling sheet of floodwater and also deep in snow, with campervans half-buried.

 The showers were impressively new and adjustable, and when we were clean we lay in the shade on our mats.